coleoguy/popgensim/README.md

 # popgensim
 _Population genetics simulation_

-This package provides a simple html based Wright-Fisher population genetics interactive simulations for use in teaching.
-It is built in the R environment and leverages Shiny to produce the html pages.
+This package provides a simple html based Wright-Fisher population genetics interactive simulator for use in teaching.
+It is built in the R environment and uses the Shiny package to produce html pages.

-to install from GitHub:
+To use this first [install R](https://www.r-project.org/)

+Then install and load the devtools package that allows you use packages on github:

 <code>install.packages("devtools")</code>

 <code>library(devtools)</code>

+Now you can install and load popgensim:

 <code>install_github('coleoguy/popgensim', build_vignettes = T)</code>